 An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

 This cozy cowl features yarn carried in front and knitted stitches moving up and down to look like reindeer tracks.
 A beautiful pattern to show off the colors of variegated yarn, this cowl also looks great in solid colors.
 This pattern is easy, but suggested for advanced beginners or experiences knitters who are familiar with knitting terms and slipped stitch techniques.

 I have included descriptions of some of the knitting abbreviations, but for more help visit http://www.knittinghelp.com/videos/knitting-glossary.
 Because of the slipped stitches, the gauge of this cowl tightens up as you knit.
 Be careful not to pull the yarn carried in front or behind the stitches too tight, as it will make it difficult to knit and pull the cowl out of shape.
 If you are a tight knitter, you might want to go up a needle size or two.

-About 200 yards of Worsted Weight Yarn (pattern looks great in variegated, but a solid color also works).
+- About 200 yards of Worsted Weight Yarn (the pattern looks great in variegated, but a solid color also works).
 I used Caron Simply Soft paints in Sunset.
-I love the colors in this yarn – it’s my new favorite :)
+I love the colors in this yarn – it’s my new favorite!

 - Size #8 and #9 circular needles (24-inch length) or size needed for gauge (because the slipped stitches can tighten up your work, I used one needle size larger than what I would normally use for this yarn.)